 We treat cash and in-kind contributions equally for determining your share of total eligible project expenditure.

-In-kind contributions are the non-cash contributions.
-These can include labour contributions and facilities, equipment and services provided by project partners to the project.
+In-kind contributions are the non-cash contributions to the CRC Project.
 In order for in-kind contributions to count towards your total eligible project expenditure, they must directly relate to eligible activities.